libvips/libvips/install.md

 graphicsmagick instead.

 Imagemagick 6.9+ needs to have been built with `--with-modules`.
-Most packaged IMs are, I think, but if you are rolling your own, you'll need to pass this flag to configure.
+Most packaged IMs are, I think.

-If you are going to be using libvips with untrusted images, perhaps in a web-server, for example, you should consider the security implications of using a package with such a large attack surface.
-You might prefer not to enable Magick support.
+If you are going to be using libvips with untrusted images, perhaps in a web server, for example, you should consider the security implications of enabling a package with such a large attack surface.

-libvips also supports ImageMagick7.

 ### pangoft2